 The Second Edition of My Hands Were Clean has arrived!
 It includes the full text of Tom Bradley's original drug-fueled sex-cult rejections, along with a new preface that includes the latest hip term for MDMA.
-Buy the paperback on Amazon, the Kindle edition, or the generic e-book on Smashwords!
+Buy it on Bookshop.org or Amazon.com!

 I salute any reader brave enough to take it on.
 Quoting from the opening pages: "The eating of some medium-strength acid might be in order."

 —Joni Rogers, author of Bald in the Land of Big Hair

 "One of the hallmarks of [Tom Bradley's] work is a mania that reads as ecstasy.
 My Hands Were Clean is a joy to read because the author and narrator seem caught up in a mad enthusiasm, an insatiable glee, an absolute pleasure in the written word.
 The final pages reinforce this impression, tying [Bradley's] decision to write, while being paid to do otherwise, into [his] narrative style...
 The plot, based as it is in LSD, is connected to—perhaps even derived from—that maniacal ecstasy.
 It’s not an expose on how Mormon sex cults are dangerous; it’s a novel, of undetermined factuality, on how Mormon sex cults are hilarious."

 My Hands Were Clean tells Tom Bradley's teenaged story of working as a musician for pseudo-Mormon polygamists who conducted Alister Crowley-style sex magick rituals under their place of business.
 The new edition features cover art by Nick Patterson.
 Check out the book's opening passage:

 At the authentically rustic Telestial Spaw [sic], we humble paid-under-the-table employees are gearing up for the evening shift: rolling up sleeves, squinching ring-shaped muscles, and so forth.